Dominican nationality law: Post-independence (1978–present)

-On 3 November 1978, Dominica withdrew from the Associated States and became fully independent, changing its name to the Commonwealth of Dominica.
+On 3 November 1978, Dominica withdrew from the Associated States and became fully independent as a republic within the Commonwealth of Nations, changing its name to the Commonwealth of Dominica.
 Generally, persons who had previously been nationals of Britain as defined under the classification of "Citizens of the UK and Colonies", would become nationals of Dominica on Independence Day and cease to be British nationals.
 Exceptions were made for persons to retain their British nationality and status if they (or their father or grandfather) were born, naturalised, or registered in a part of the realm which remained on 1 November part of the United Kingdom or colonies, or had been annexed by such a place.
 Other exceptions included that married women did not cease to be CUKCs unless their husband did not retain that status on Independence Day.
 The Dominican House of Assembly subsequently passed the Dominica Citizenship Act of 1978, supplemented the constitutional provisions for nationality.
 An amendment in 1983 added adoption as a means of acquisition and minor revisions to the Citizenship Act were made in 1990, 1991, and 1995.